 Did the Liberian Americans Ever Actually Oppose Slavery as a General Principle?

-One might ask why this story has so little coverage, even though it is so important to explaining how American blacks would likely behave if given the opportunity to enslave Africans.
+One might ask why this story has so little coverage, even though it is so important to explain how American blacks would likely behave if allowed to enslave Africans.
 A few answers might be…

 - It does not fit with the inaccurate narrative that Africans aggressively oppose slavery.